 Koraly is a trailblazing performance poet having performed nationally and internationally at theatres and festivals including the Melbourne Writers Festival, Emerging Writers Festival, Feminist Writers Festival, Human Rights Festival, Mitosz Festival (Krakow UNESCO City of Literature), and Sardam Literary Festival (Cyprus).
 She has received numerous travel grants from the Cypriot Ministry of Education and has toured Europe and the USA, attending the American Society of Journalists and Author’s conference in New York in 2019.
-In 2013 she produced, co-directed and acted in a collection of short films of her poetry called The Good Greek Girl Film Project, which were funded by Australia Council and screened on Channel 31 and at film festivals nationally.
-From this series, ‘Best Friend’ was shortlisted in the Drama and Performance categories in Australian Online Video Awards.
+In 2013 she produced, co-directed and acted in a collection of short films of her poetry called The Good Greek Girl Film Project, which were partially funded by an Australia Council ArtStart grant, and screened on Channel 31 and at film festivals nationally.
+From this series, ‘Best Friend’ was shortlisted in the Drama and Performance categories for the Australian Online Video Awards.
 The series was optioned for a TV show by producer Cristina Pozzan with some development done on the series.
 Koraly also produced and acted in her first unscripted feature Koraly (a mockumentary): I wonder if they’ll make the TV show in 2016 which was also broadcast on Channel 31.
 Koraly has a keen interest in scripted and unscripted film and television and is currently exploring this space.
-In 2016 Koraly was interviewed on Channel 31’s She Shot TV.

 Koraly made her theatre debut in 2016 with her one-woman poetic play Koraly : ‘I say the wrong things all the time’ to rave reviews.
 Directed by international director Olga Aristodemou and premiering at Melbourne’s La Mama Theatre, Koraly wrote, produced and acted in the play which she plans to tour.
-Koraly is also a cast member of Outer Urban Projects’ Poetic License which premiered at the Melbourne Writer’s Festival in 2014 and continues to be remounted, with a season scheduled in 2017 at 45 Downstairs.
+Koraly is also a cast member of Outer Urban Projects’ Poetic License which premiered at the Melbourne Writer’s Festival in 2014 at Footscray Community Arts Centre, and was remounted at Darebin Arts, and 45 Downstairs.